Hashtag Web3 Logo

 Bridge security remains a critical issue:

-Validator Centralization: If only 5-10 validators are trusted, they represent single point of failure.
+• Validator Centralization: If only a few validators are trusted, they represent a single point of failure.
 Compromise of majority enables theft.

-Economic Incentive Attacks: If value at risk in bridge exceeds validators' slashing/stake, they're economically incentivized to steal funds.
+• Economic Incentive Attacks: If value at risk in bridge exceeds validators' slashing or stake, they may be incentivized to steal funds.

 Popular Bridges and Their Models